vividos/WhereToFly/TestCases.md

 - [ ] Filter locations list by text
 - [ ] Delete single location waypoint
 - [ ] Delete all location waypoints
+- [ ] Share a location with WhatsApp

 # Weather dashboard